 This is a place for archaeology lovers and history buffs.
 What exactly this museum is about?
 This museum houses the ruins of Hohokam village, which once was home to 1000 people (approx.).
 The village mysteriously disappeared around 1450 A.D.
 You can see the remains of houses, play areas, and cemeteries on the short trail.
 It has even displayed the art found on the site during the excavation in a small museum.

 The parklike Heritage Square is a mixture of a heritage site and a plaza.
-It houses the play area, biomedical campus, and pizza stores and all these built out of the 19th- and 20th-century houses and commercial buildings.
+It houses the play area, biomedical campus, and pizza stores, and all of these were built out of the 19th- and 20th-century houses and commercial buildings.
 A perfect place to spend your time eating and swinging to the beat of the music.
 It also organizes various events like parties and exhibitions.
 Heritage Square is a part of Heritage & Science Park, which also includes the Arizona Science Center and Phoenix Museum of History.

 Heritage Square is located on the original townsite of the Phoenix.
 It is open all week round.
-Timings from Monday to Tuesday are 10 a.m. to 5 p.m. and on Sunday, its 12 a.m. to 5 p.m.
+Timings from Monday to Tuesday are 10 a.m. to 5 p.m. and on Sunday, it’s 12 a.m. to 5 p.m.

 Free Things to do in Phoenix